Skip to content

 })

-Contract actions are called with this set to an ActionContext, with these fields:
+In class contracts, actions are called with this set to an ActionContext:

 PropertyDescription